ovh/docs/pages/platform/private-registry/eol-harbor-1.x/guide.en-ie.md

 > [!primary]
 >
 > **Manual**: Replicate the resources manually when needed.
-Note: Deletion operations are not replicated.
 >
 > **Scheduled**: Replicate the resources periodically by defining a cron job.
+>
-Note: Deletion operations are not replicated.
+> Note: In both cases, deletion operations are not replicated.

 ![New replicaton rule](images/new-replication-rule.png){.thumbnail}